termina-lang/termina/README.md

 The current status of the project is as follows:

 - The project is still in a preliminary phase.
 The transpiler is able to generate C code for different platforms.
-This code is supported by the Termina OSAL that can be found in its [repository](https://github.com/termina-lang/termina-osal).
+This code is supported by the Termina Operating System Abstraction Layer (OSAL) that can be found in its [repository](https://github.com/termina-lang/termina-osal).
 - The transpiler incorporates a type checker and a fully functional semantic parser capable of detecting errors and generating meaningful error messages.
 - The transpiler implements a simple Language Server Protocol (LSP) server that can be used by different integrated development environments.
 - The transpiler allows detecting a number of errors at compile time thanks to its type system and the semantic analyzer, but there are other errors such as, for example, the indexing of arrays out of bounds, whose detection is performed at runtime.